hungweihuang/hungweihuang.github.io/index.md

 _Contributions_:
 1. Group efforts throughout coding, presentation, and final report
-2. Presented the best performanced forecasting model at the final presentation
+2. Presented the best-performed forecasting model at the final presentation

 ---